ADIVIDAN1012/Beacon-Labs/README.md

 **Beacon** is a revolutionary programming language built on **UOP (Universal User-Oriented Programming)**—a paradigm that prioritizes **human readability**, **intuitive syntax**, and **natural language constructs**.
 Unlike traditional languages that focus on machine-oriented optimizations, Beacon makes coding feel like a conversation between developer and computer.

+> [!NOTE]
+> Beacon is actively under development.
+Core features are stable and functional, while advanced features (concurrency, modules) are experimental.
+See [Implementation Status](#-implementation-status) below.

 Beacon combines the power of modern programming with unprecedented clarity:
 - **Dynamically-Typed** with runtime safety
 - **Object-Oriented** with blueprints and inheritance